georgik/espbrew/README.md

 - Generated scripts are automatically made executable
 - If needed: `chmod +x support/*.sh`

+**Component Not Showing Actions**:
+- "Clone from Repository" only appears for managed components with `idf_component.yml`
+- "Move to Components" only appears for managed components
+- Ensure component directories exist and are readable

+**Git Clone Failures**:
+- Check internet connectivity and repository accessibility
+- ESPBrew automatically converts `git://` URLs to `https://` for better compatibility
+- Verify the repository URL in `idf_component.yml` is correct

+**Component Action Failures**:
+- Ensure sufficient disk space for cloning repositories
+- Check write permissions for `components/` directory
+- Verify Git is installed and accessible in PATH

 ### Debug Mode

 For detailed debugging, check the log files: